An active-set algorithm for norm constrained quadratic problems: The Trust-Region Subproblem

-The Lagrange multipliers for the global and local-nonglobal minimizers of \eqref{eqn:trs} can therefore be identified by calculating the two rightmost eigenvalues of $M$\footnote{Except perhaps when the local-nonglobal minimizer is not second-order sufficient.}, which can be done efficiently e.g.\ with the Arnoldi method.
-Each of the respective multipliers corresponds to a minimizer that can be obtained by the respective eigenvectors of $M$ as \cite[Theorem 3.3]{Adachi2017}:
+The Lagrange multipliers for the global and local-nonglobal minimizers of \eqref{eqn:trs} can therefore be identified by calculating the two rightmost eigenvalues\footnote{Except perhaps when the local-nonglobal minimizer is not second-order sufficient.} of $M$, which can be done efficiently e.g.\ with the Arnoldi method.